Wookey-Technologies/sansar-script/Users/evoav/Iterators/README.md

 # Iterators in Sansar

-Writing your own iterators allows you iterate through data/objects in a way that is memory efficient.
-It is essentially a function that keeps state about number of times it was called, does not need to store the entire list of data, and allows it to be used in in interative operations, such as `foreach`.
+Writing your own iterators allows you to iterate through data/objects in a way that is memory efficient.
+It is essentially a function that keeps the state about the number of times it was called, does not need to store the entire list of data, and allows it to be used in interative operations, such as `foreach`.
 Iterators allow to potentially iterate through an infinite (or indefinite) number of items.

 Iterators use `yield` to hand over the next value in the interation, which pauses the code until the next item is asked for.
 Because Sansar uses a subset of C# that prohibits the use of `yield` there is no way to create your own iterators.
 Or is there? 😉